hackclub/hackclub/workshops/weather_app/README.md

 Inside our `<body>` we will add `<div>` with class as `container` which makes our main card and for the content inside we can add another
 `<div>` with class as `content`.

-Then add a heading using `h1` tag giving the title to the project.
+Then add a heading using the `h1` tag giving the title to the project.

 To input the city from the user we use the `input` tag and declare it with class as `input` and `id` as `input`.